Can a .380 ACP pistol save your life?

 The higher you can get your hand on a grip, the better the recoil management.

 That’s because your hand acts as a pivot point to the recoil that comes back from the barrel.
 In an ideal world, you’ll be right behind the gun.
 But for now, you’ll have to settle for a high grip.

 Lastly, the size of the grip itself can also help you handle the recoil better.

 Having more gun to hold on to helps you get better control of the gun.
 It should go without saying that pocket pistols have small grips that give you a dainty look.

-The only real way to know for certain how a gun is going to handle, is to shoot it before you buy it.
-It’s always a good idea to shoot a gun to get a sense for how much recoil is present when the trigger is squeezed.
+The only real way to know for certain how a gun is going to handle is to shoot it before you buy it.
+It’s always a good idea to shoot a gun to get a sense of how much recoil is present when the trigger is squeezed.

 Going to a range and renting as many .380s as you can is a great way to try them out and see which one is the best for you.

 Enough of the recoil…what can the .380 really do?